Werner Heisenberg: Göttingen, Copenhagen and Leipzig

 During Heisenberg's tenure at Leipzig, the high quality of the doctoral students and post-graduate and research associates who studied and worked with him is clear from the acclaim that many later earned.
 They included Erich Bagge, Felix Bloch, Ugo Fano, Siegfried Flügge, William Vermillion Houston, Friedrich Hund, Robert S. Mulliken, Rudolf Peierls, George Placzek, Isidor Isaac Rabi, Fritz Sauter, John C. Slater, Edward Teller, John Hasbrouck van Vleck, Victor Frederick Weisskopf, Carl Friedrich von Weizsäcker, Gregor Wentzel, and Clarence Zener.

 In early 1929, Heisenberg and Pauli submitted the first of two papers laying the foundation for relativistic quantum field theory.
 Also in 1929, Heisenberg went on a lecture tour of China, Japan, India, and the United States.
 In the spring of 1929, he was a visiting lecturer at the University of Chicago, where he lectured on quantum mechanics.
+In 1929 Heisenberg arrived together with Paul Dirac at Tokyo, where both held lectures.
 In 1928, the British mathematical physicist Paul Dirac had derived his relativistic wave equation of quantum mechanics, which implied the existence of positive electrons, later to be named positrons.
 In 1932, from a cloud chamber photograph of cosmic rays, the American physicist Carl David Anderson identified a track as having been made by a positron.
 In mid-1933, Heisenberg presented his theory of the positron.
 His thinking on Dirac's theory and further development of the theory were set forth in two papers.
 The first, "Bemerkungen zur Diracschen Theorie des Positrons" ("Remarks on Dirac's theory of the positron") was published in 1934, and the second, "Folgerungen aus der Diracschen Theorie des Positrons" ("Consequences of Dirac's Theory of the Positron"), was published in 1936.
 In these papers Heisenberg was the first to reinterpret the Dirac equation as a "classical" field equation for any point particle of spin ħ/2, itself subject to quantization conditions involving anti-commutators.
 Thus reinterpreting it as a (quantum) field equation accurately describing electrons, Heisenberg put matter on the same footing as electromagnetism: as being described by relativistic quantum field equations which allowed the possibility of particle creation and destruction.
 (Hermann Weyl had already described this in a 1929 letter to Albert Einstein.)